Brand Name

 Exposure adjusted incidence rates are reported for all the adverse reactions presented below.

-In the 16-week placebo-controlled period, serious infections were reported in 5 subjects (2.0 per 100 patient-years) treated with SOTYKTU, and 2 subjects (1.6 per 100 patient-years) treated with placebo.
+In the 16-week placebo-controlled period, serious infections were reported in 5 subjects (2.0 per 100 patient-years) treated with SOTYKTU and 2 subjects (1.6 per 100 patient-years) treated with placebo.

 The most common serious infections reported during the 52-week treatment period were pneumonia and COVID-19.

-During the 0-to-52-week treatment period of the two clinical trials, PSO-1 and PSO-2 (total exposure of 986 patient-years with SOTYKTU), malignancies (excluding non-melanoma skin cancer) were reported in 3 subjects treated with SOTYKTU (0.3 per 100 patient-years), including single cases each of breast cancer, hepatocellular carcinoma, and lymphoma after 24, 32, and 25 weeks of treatment, respectively.
+During the 0-to-52-week treatment period of the two clinical trials, Trial PSO-1 and PSO-2 (total exposure of 986 patient-years with SOTYKTU), malignancies (excluding non-melanoma skin cancer) were reported in 3 subjects treated with SOTYKTU (0.3 per 100 patient-years), including single cases each of breast cancer, hepatocellular carcinoma, and lymphoma after 24, 32, and 25 weeks of treatment, respectively.

-4.1.3Laboratory Abnormalities
+3.1.3Laboratory Abnormalities

-Events of increases in liver enzymes ≥3 times the ULN were observed in subjects treated with SOTYKTU
+- Liver Enzyme Elevations: Events of increases in liver enzymes ≥3 times the ULN were observed in subjects treated with SOTYKTU

-Mean triglycerides increased by 10.3 mg/dL during the 16-week treatment period in subjects treated with SOTYKTU and by 9.1 mg/dL during the 52-week treatment period.
+- Lipid Elevations: Mean triglycerides increased by 10.3 mg/dL during the 16-week treatment period in subjects treated with SOTYKTU and by 9.1 mg/dL during the 52-week treatment period.

-4.1.4Safety Through Week 52
+3.1.4Safety Through Week 52

-In PSO-1 and PSO-2, the exposure adjusted incidence rate of adverse reactions in subjects treated with SOTYKTU from Week 0 through Week 52 without switching treatment did not increase compared to the rate observed during the first 16 weeks of treatment.
+In Trials PSO-1 and PSO-2, the exposure adjusted incidence rate of adverse reactions in subjects treated with SOTYKTU from Week 0 through Week 52 without switching treatment did not increase compared to the rate observed during the first 16 weeks of treatment.

 There is no experience regarding human overdosage with SOTYKTU.
-In case of overdose, consider contacting the Poison Help line (1-800-222-1222) for additional overdosage management recommendations.
+In case of an overdose, consider contacting the Poison Help line (1-800-222-1222) for additional overdosage management recommendations.

-The extent of deucravacitinib elimination by hemodialysis was small (5.4% of dose per dialysis treatment), and thus hemodialysis for treatment of overdose with SOTYKTU is limited.
+The extent of deucravacitinib elimination by hemodialysis was small (5.4% of dose per dialysis treatment), and thus, hemodialysis for treatment of overdose with SOTYKTU is limited.

 Deucravacitinib is a tyrosine kinase 2 (TYK2) inhibitor and is described chemically as: